M64GitHub/movy/README.md

 ### Rendering Engine Concepts

 - **RenderSurface** is the foundational structure — a 2D matrix of pixels (with optional text overlays) that anything visual draws onto.
-It can be resized, cleared, and converted to ANSI via `.toAnsi()`.
+It supports alpha, can be resized, cleared, scaled, rotated, and converted to ANSI via `.toAnsi()`.

 - **RenderEffect** modifies a RenderSurface by applying visual transformations such as blur, dim, stretch, or color shifting.
 It receives input and output surfaces via a `RenderEffectContext`, which handles size awareness and expansion when needed.
 Internally, `RenderEffect` acts as an interface and wraps an effect instance to make it compatible with chaining, pipelines, and dynamic surface management.
   Each effect defines its own `run()` method and `validate()` method, and can optionally declare how much space it requires beyond the surface bounds.
 Effects can be run manually on surfaces, or exposed through a simple `asEffect()` function to integrate cleanly into the rendering system.
 They will automatically operate with `RenderEffectContext`, gaining full expansion handling and chaining capabilities.